hisunnymay/community/docs/reference/annotations/confirmation.md

 ### Cooperate with Value Recommendation

-When [Value Recommendation](https://framely.github.io/reference/annotations/vr.html) has only 1 candidate, asking user to choose from 1 out of 1 implies confirmation as well.
+When [Value Recommendation](https://framely.github.io/reference/annotations/vr.html) has only 1 candidate, asking users to choose from 1 out of 1 implies confirmation as well.

 We cut the redundancy by asking [Value Recommendation's Single-entry Prompts](https://framely.github.io/reference/annotations/vr.html#single-entry-prompts) first, then skip Confirmation annotation.